JoseIgnacioE/Spectral-Clustering/README.md

 # Contribution and Author

 If you'd like to contribute and/or correct any code of this repository, you are free to message or mail me at joignacioespinoza@gmail.com.
-This repository is part of the thesis on Quantum Spectral Clustering for Image Segmentation from Tecnológico de Monterrey for the degree of Master in Nanotechnology.
+This repository is part of the thesis on Quantum Spectral Clustering for Image Segmentation at Tecnológico de Monterrey for the degree of Master in Nanotechnology.

 # References